 In most cases the application is first screened, which involves an interview in which biometric data is taken, health and family information, details of the route of travel, and the broad outline of the reasons for claiming asylum.
 Children making a claim in their own right are not screened; if they are already in the care of the local authority their claim is registered with the Home Office at a scheduled interview.
 If the Home Office encounters them first, the child will be subject to a ‘welfare interview’.

 On the basis of the screening interview the National Asylum Allocation Unit (NAAU) of the Home Office decides which route the application will follow.
-The alternatives are: unaccompanied children – referred to a specially trained decision maker; accelerated procedure (Detained Fast Track or clearly unfounded with Non-Suspensive Appeal); safe third country procedure or general casework, which is the regular procedure.
+The alternatives are: unaccompanied children – referred to a specially trained decision maker; accelerated procedure (Detained Fast Track or clearly unfounded with Non-Suspensive Appeal); safe third country procedure (inadmissibility) or general casework, which is the regular procedure.
 In all cases the procedure deals with both refugee status and subsidiary protection.

 The UK operated Detained Fast Track (DFT) procedures where Home Office officials considered that the case could be decided quickly.
 Following a series of legal challenges, the DFT policy is currently suspended.
 The current guidance for applications considered whilst the applicant is detained was revised in March 2019.
 The main change is to separate the casework on the asylum claim from the management of the decision to continue detention; decisions in each are handled by different sections of the Home Office.

 In the regular procedure, decisions are made by a regional office of the Home Office.
 There is no time limit for making a first decision and a previous policy to apply service standards in terms of specific lengths of time has now been abandoned.
 A replacement standard has not been announced.
 Information for applicants still states that decisions will usually be made within six months.
 Reasoned decisions are normally sent by post, although they may be delivered to the asylum seeker in person when they attend the Home Office reporting centre.
 Removal notices are not usually issued at the same time as refusals.